Air Canada eUpgrade credits might be confusing to use but, as I found on a recent booking, there’s serious value to unlock.

 To me, the value of using eUpgrade credits on cash fares comes down to the ticket price and points required.
 With Air Canada’s dynamic points scale, point redemption has skyrocketed depending on demand.
 Unfortunately, so do ticket prices.
 Either way, using eUpgrade credits to get a business class seat is better than paying the extra cash or points.

-If we take an example flight between YYZ and YVR a couple months in the future you can see that the lowest ticket price is $196.
+If we take an example flight between YYZ and YVR a couple of months in the future you can see that the lowest ticket price is $196.
 Turning on display options reveals that eUpgrade is available.

 As you can see, upgrading on the lowest fare would cost you 11 eUpgade credits and an additional $250.
-Still a huge savings over the business class ticket price of $1,664 but you will notice that if you pay for the “Comfort” ticket at $252, there is no additional cash required to process your eUpgrade, saving you $196 and one credit.
+Still a huge saving over the business class ticket price of $1,664 but you will notice that if you pay for the “Comfort” ticket at $252, there is no additional cash required to process your eUpgrade, saving you $196 and one credit.

 Using eUpgrdae Credits on Aeroplan Tickets

 Using the same flight as an example on points, you can see that an economy ticket costs you just 7.8K points versus a whopping 97.6K points in business class.
-This means there is incredible value in using eUpgrades over booking in business class outright.
+This means there is incredible value in using eUpgrades overbooking in business class outright.

 Further breaking down the economy class ticket, again, the lowest fare option requires an additional 7K points to remove the upgrade fee of $250.
 At 14.4K total, it is still a better deal than booking 97.6K outright for business class.